czabatta/SOC-simulator/README.md

 # SOC-simulator

+## Objective
 Using TryHackMe SOC simulator to triage phishing alerts.

 The objective of this lab is to show use of a real SOC enviroment.
 Using the SOC dashboard, I will take ownership of alerts based on their severity, triage the alert, assign whether the alert is True positive or False positive, write a case report, and finally designate whether the alert needs escalation.

+## Skills Learned

+- **Email Security:** Investigate and mitigate phishing attempts and malicious attachments.
+- **Incident Response:** Timely response and escalation of security incidents.
+- **Log Analysis:** Proficient in using Splunk to analyze security events.
+- **Threat Intelligence:** Cross-reference threats using intelligence sources.
+- **Network Analysis:** Monitor and analyze network traffic with Wireshark.
+- **File Analysis:** Inspect suspicious files using PowerShell and sandbox environments.
+- **Documentation:** Create clear and concise incident reports.
+- **Problem-Solving:** Strong critical thinking and troubleshooting skills.
+- **Collaboration:** Work effectively with SOC teams.
+- **Continuous Learning:** Stay updated with security trends and best practices.

+## Tools Used

+- **SOC Dashboard:** Monitored and managed security alerts and incidents.
+- **Splunk Enterprise:** Analyzed security event logs and performed searches.
+- **VM for Sandboxing:** Isolated environment for analyzing suspicious files.
+- **VirusTotal:** Cross-referenced files and URLs with threat intelligence.
+- **Wireshark:** Monitored and analyzed network traffic for suspicious activity.
+- **PowerShell:** Conducted file analysis and automated tasks.

+## Steps

+Take ownership of an alert.

 ![SOC DashboardCapture](https://github.com/user-attachments/assets/bd557834-3f04-48a6-a00f-1e9cc9ddb497)